 The Biden-Harris Administration Takes Action to Improve Health and Wellbeing by Addressing Social Determinants of Health

 The White House and the U.S. Department of Health and Human Services (HHS), through the Centers for Medicare & Medicaid Services (CMS), is releasing several resources to help support federal agencies, states, local and tribal governments to better coordinate health care, public health, and social services.
-Specifically, the White House is releasing the first ever U.S. Playbook to Address Social Determinants of Health.
-To accompany this, the Department of Health and Human Services (HHS) is releasing a Call to Action to Address Health Related Social Needs, and a Medicaid and CHIP Health-Related Social Needs Framework.
+Specifically, the White House is releasing the first ever U.S. Playbook to Address Social Determinants of Health - (PDF, 857KB).
+To accompany this, the Department of Health and Human Services (HHS) is releasing a Call to Action to Address Health Related Social Needs, and a Medicaid and CHIP Health-Related Social Needs Framework - (PDF, 386KB).
 This builds on the Administration’s work to advance health equity by acknowledging that peoples’ social and economic conditions play an important role in their health and wellbeing.

 “It is clear that the health of our people does not exist in a vacuum, but it is affected by our access to stable housing, healthy food, and clean air to breathe,” said HHS Secretary Xavier Becerra.
 “It is crucial for HHS to tackle health care and public health holistically by addressing patients’ social conditions.
 Today’s announcement will help to provide opportunities to improve equal access to health care for every American and make progress toward a health system that improves health care outcomes for all Americans instead of advantaged few.”